Iris-Black/Iris-Black.github.io/_posts/2021-11-04-Reflection-for-1st-Exam.md

 - I have not much description, but a lot of interpretation.
 I also have some analysis, along with some good ideas.

 Out of 6, I had analysis 1 out of 6 times..?
 Maybe 2..?

+- I could've analyzed the consequences and reasons of why this has been accepted in the community of Pakistan.

+- I could've analyzed why even some who don't value said values still can't act.